 - John Roberts – Cornell University Class of 2016.
-John started with SFMS in the summer of 2015 and resumed working at the Firm for the summer of 2016 before attending George Washington University Law School.
-After his first year, he returned to SFMS as a Summer Associate in 2017.
+John started in the summer of 2015 and resumed working at the Firm for the summer of 2016 before attending George Washington University Law School.
+After his first year, he returned as a Summer Associate in 2017.
 As a 2L, he is a member of the Federal Communications Law Journal and the Labor and Employment Law Society.

 - Casey Yamasaki – Cornell University Class of 2016.
-For the 2015 fall semester, Casey was an ILR Credit Intern for SFMS.
+For the 2015 fall semester, Casey was an ILR Credit Intern.
 After graduating Cornell, she worked as a Project Analyst at the Firm for a year before attending the University Of Washington School Of Law as a Gregoire Fellow.
 She is now an associate at the Firm.